 My first camera was a Kodak Instamatic.
-From there I borrowed camera’s from my sister (a Agfa, a borrowed East German Praktika that weighed a ton – but with a Zeiss Lens – ) before I bought my first camera, a Pentax K1000.
+From there I borrowed camera’s from my sister (an Agfa, an East German Praktika that weighed a ton – but with a Zeiss Lens – ) before I bought my first camera, a Pentax K1000.
 I remained faithful to Pentax until my ME-II Super shutter broke down.
 Having had the hassle of repairing it lots of times I decided to turn to Nikon, and I stayed there since.
 My first Nikon was a F301, then a F90 (occasionally still in use).
 In 2004 I took the step to digital with a Nikon D70.
 In 2012 I switched to the Nikon D7000. and since 2016 I am using the Nikon D500 as well.

 Being one of a generation that grew up with monochrome, I love shooting black and white.
 Most of my archive is build on that.
 I love the Kodak TriX, a great film.
 My love for monochrome was kept alive using my iPhone 6s plus as a source of photography.
 Having a phone always with me, I use it a lot for snapshots.
 My favourite app was Hueless.
 It reminded me of the ‘old’ days when I started to learn to work with monochrome film.
 The app had built in filters and allowed me to focus and measure light flexible.
 The big difference compared to film is I now can see the results immediately.
 Unfortunately Hueless has not been adapted to IOS 11, yet.
 I do hope it will be available again, to use on my iPhone X.